-The ten day circuit trek around the Cordillera Huayhuash is one of the most beautiful places I have been.
-I used the Quechuandes agency in Huaraz to organize the trek, starting in Matacancha and ending in Llamac.
+I used the Quechuandes agency in Huaraz to organize a ten day circuit around the Cordillera Huyhuash, starting in Matacancha and ending in Llamac.
 If doing the hike independently, it may be easier to start and finish in Llamac, which has more regular public transport.

 The first snowcapped peak, Mount Jirishanca (20,000ft) above Laguna Mitucocha